JensRantil/jensrantil.github.io/newsite/content/post/angularjs-events-triggered-on-initialization.md

+---
+title: "AngularJS events on initialization"
+description: "Triggering events from services might not always work..."
+date: 2013-05-24
+tags: ["AngularJS", "JavaScript"]
+draft: false
+---

 AngularJS events on initialization
 ==================================

-date

-:   2013-05-24 00:26

-tags

-:   AngularJS, JavaScript

-summary

-:   Triggering events from services might not always work...

 In my [previous post](|filename|refreshable-angularjs-service.rst) I was giving an example of using [AngularJS](http://angularjs.org)